EPICS Network Protocols in Containers#

 Approaches to Network Protocols#

-This reduces the isolation of the container from the host so additional security measures may be needed.
+• It reduces isolation between container and host, so additional security measures may be needed.

-This approach is good for local development and running tutorials as the mapping can be made to localhost only and PVs can be isolated to the developer’s machine.
+• Good for local development and tutorials: the mapping can be bound to localhost only, isolating PVs to the developer’s machine.

-Run the clients in the same container network as the IOCs:
+3. Run clients in the same container network as the IOCs:

 General Observations#

-Using Host Network or the same container network for client and host is compatible with both PVA and CA protocols.
+Host network, or sharing one container network between client and server, is compatible with both CA and PVA - and with UDP broadcast on podman networks.

 Channel Access#